 Show Real Value

 Crafting the perfect sales pitch involves making your prospect acutely aware of the value your product or service brings to their organization.
-For B2B products, this may include making money, saving money, reducing the time and effort or reducing risk.
+For B2B products, this may include making money, saving money, reducing time and effort, or reducing risk.
 For B2C products, it may be addressing a human need (e.g. increasing social status, entertaining, helping make connections, helping in personal developmen for example taking them to a course to learn the Spanish language, saving money or time, or increasing convenience.
 Showcase your value and find ways to tie it back to their bottom line.

 Showcase Your Brand Advocates